Wondering "Do I need an attorney for a foreclosure?" Then read on for everything you need to know about when to hire a foreclosure lawyer.

 Also, if you don’t have any defenses to the foreclosure, then there is likely no need to hire a lawyer.
 So, for instance, if you simply can’t afford your mortgage going forward and you’re behind on payments, then it probably doesn’t make sense to spend effort (or money) fighting the foreclosure.

-There are two intermediary options short of a full-blown legal fight that you should be aware of.
+There are two intermediary options short of hiring a foreclosure attorney for a full-blown legal fight that you should be aware of.

 If you want some extra time in the home before the foreclosure is finalized, one option is to submit a loss mitigation application to your loan servicer.